thisisnabi/Verificoder/README.md

 # Verificoder

-Generate your costumized Verification Code on .Net Core.
+Generate your customized Verification Code on .Net Core.

-In some cases you need to create random numbers between 4 and 8 digits, so this package helps you to have a general code generator for all parts of your program in the .NET modular structure.
+In some cases, you need to create random numbers between 4 and 8 digits, so this package helps you to have a general code generator for all parts of your program in the .NET modular structure.